 lassie = Dog.new lassie.name = "Lassie" lassie.name #=> "Lassie"

 dog.rb file add the above code.
-This should create a new dog instance, give it a name (Lassie) and try to access- or read- its name.
+This should create a new dog instance, set its name (Lassie), and try to access- or read- its name.

 learn again.
 You should see an error message, with the following snippet inside it: